gatorduck/AzureML_SDK_Pipeline/readme.md

 This last notebook creates our pipeline.
 Because we didn't specify compute type in our components we specify the compute resource to run this pipeline.
 We can also define different computes per component, would make sense to use GPU or Spark Cluster for just the training component and CPU compute for data prep.

+Benefits

++ we have a pipeline stood up primarily python
++

+Drawbacks

+- reproducibility is important, CLI is best for this